CurtRod/SimpleEVSE-WiFi/README.md

 The development of SimpleEVSE-WiFi is very time consuming.
 If you want to support this project, I would be very happy about a [donation](https://www.paypal.com/pools/c/85c7xRbeay).

 ## HTTP API
-Since version 0.2.0 there is an HTTP API implemented to let other devices control your EVSE WiFi.
+Since version 0.2.0 there is an HTTP API implemented to let other devices control your EVSE-WiFi.
 The API gives you the following possibilities of setting and fetching information.

 ### getParameters()
 gives you the following information of the EVSE WB in json: